jeff4/a4-paper/src/content/blog/2015-01-14-hermes-after-the-apocalypse.md

   - marketing
 ogImage: ""
 description:
-  Disruption theory as applied to consumer brands generally and luxury brands in particular
+  Disruption theory as applied to consumer brands generally and luxury brands in particular.
 ---

 Is classical [disruption theory](http://en.wikipedia.org/wiki/Disruptive_innovation#The_theory) good at explaining consumer markets?
 In this piece from late 2013,  [Ben Thompson said no](http://stratechery.com/2013/clayton-christensen-got-wrong/).